-HFAs have provided affordable mortgages to more than 3.3 million families to buy their first home through the single-family Housing Bond program.
-HFAs have also financed approximately 4 million lowand moderate-income rental homes, including more than 3.2 million rental homes using the Housing Credit.
+HFAs have provided affordable mortgages to more than 3.4 million families to buy their first homes through the single-family Housing Bond program.
+HFAs have also financed approximately 4.8 million lowand moderate-income rental homes, including more than 3.8 million rental homes using the Housing Credit.